Public-Health-Bioinformatics/irida-plugin-snippy-single/README.md

 |------------------------------------|-----------------|------------------------------- |-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | snippy                             | `4.4.5`         | `iuc`                          | 8 (2019-12-01)    | [snippy-8:32f2211eeec3](https://toolshed.g2.bx.psu.edu/view/iuc/snippy/32f2211eeec3)                                                            |

+**NOTE**: There is currently an unresolved issue in snippy involving a problem resolving the correct version number for samtools.
+This issue arises when snippy is installed from bioconda, as is normally the case when installing to galaxy.
+The issue can be resolved by:

+1. Activating the conda environment where snippy was installed (this will likely be a 'mulled' environment, since the [snippy galaxy tool wrapper](https://github.com/galaxyproject/tools-iuc/tree/master/tools/snippy) references [multiple tool dependencies](https://github.com/galaxyproject/tools-iuc/blob/22ed9cb1e65cff5239df7ad4c76eaf0e981cf279/tools/snippy/macros.xml#L3-L7).
+2. Running `conda install --override-channels -c conda-forge -c bioconda -c defaults samtools=1.9` to downgrade samtools.

 ## Installing to IRIDA

 Please download the provided `irida-plugin-snippy-single-[version].jar` from the [releases][] page and copy to your